Flexible Working: A Comprehensive Guide for Employers

 Compressed Hours

-Working the same number of hours in fewer days, such as a 4-day workweek with longer daily hours.
+Working the same total number of hours over fewer working days, such as a four-day week.

 Job Sharing

-An arrangement where two or more employees share the responsibilities of one full-time role.
+An arrangement where two or more employees share the duties and responsibilities of a single full-time role.

 Part-Time Working